 Will You Take the Bus to Uxmal?

-If you end up taking the bus from Merida to Uxmal, please stop by here after your visit and let me know how it went.
-I imagine the bus situation will continue to evolve, so the information you share will help future travelers.
+If you end up taking the bus from Merida to Uxmal, consider purchasing your Uxmal entrance ticket in advance, and please stop by in the comments after your visit to let us know how it went.

 P.S.- Will you be visiting Progresso?
-Here’s some good news: It’s way easier than taking the bus to Uxmal!
-Nevertheless, I put together a guide on How to Take the Bus from Merida to Progreso so you know where you need to go and when.
+Here’s some good news: It’s way easier than taking the bus to Uxmal.
+I put together a guide on How to Take the Bus from Merida to Progreso so you know where you need to go and when.